nf-core/nanoseq/docs/output.md

 [NanoPlot](https://github.com/wdecoster/NanoPlot)

 *Description*:
 PycoQC and NanoPlot give general quality metrics about your reads.
-It provides information about the quality score distribution across your reads, read lengths
+It provides information about the quality score distribution across your reads, read lengths.

-*Output directories*:
+**Output directories**:
-* `pycoQC`
+* `pycoQC/`
 An .html file output is produced that includes a run summary and graphical representation of distribution of read length, distribution of read quality scores, mean read quality per sequence length, output per channel over experiment time, output over experiment time, read quality over experiment time, readlength over experiment time, and percentage of reads per barcode.
-* `nanoplot/summary`
+* `nanoplot/summary/`
 An output of a .png file of a statistical summary and an html summary file.
-* `nanoplot/fastq`
+* `nanoplot/fastq/`
 An output of a .png plot of fastq QC.

 ## Alignment